 As you prepare for facelift surgery, we will examine and measure your face.
 We will also take photos to help assist in customizing the procedure for you.
 We will evaluate your general health and talk about your goals, as well as answer any questions you may have.
 We understand that getting a facelift can be a big decision.
 Our goal is to make you comfortable with the procedure.
 Our facility is highly professional and is held to the highest standards of health and safety.

 The Procedure: How Facelift Surgery Is Performed

-A general anesthetic as administered by a Board Certified anesthesiologist is safe and effective for the proper performance of a facelift.
-The procedure takes time, roughly 3.5 to 4 hours, and most patients have a better experience being asleep for a facelift.
+A general anesthetic as administered by a board-certified anesthesiologist is safe and effective for the proper performance of a facelift.
+The procedure takes time, roughly 3.5 to 4 hours, and most patients have a better experience of being asleep for a facelift.

 Basic procedural steps

 - 1. Incisions are carefully crafted around the ear to make them virtually invisible, and along the sideburn and lower scalp to prevent hair loss, following the natural contour of the areas to remain well hidden regardless of your preferred hairstyle.